Dvd-Znf/youtty/README.md

     - There is still work here to be done with `kitty` and `content`!!
     - Could also entirly replace `~/.youtty`
 - Ability to change API key directly from the cli
 - Use HINT for error hints
+- Add suport for mpv
 # Credit (for some AWSOME dependencies):
 - youtube-dl && yt-dlp (Its amazing)
 - vlc (mindblowing)